brainpower/dotfiles/README.md

 ## A few words about the zshrc:

-This .zshrc heavily depends on the [zshrc from the grml system] (http://grml.org/zsh), it probably won't work at all without it.
+This .zshrc heavily depends on the [zshrc from the grml system](http://grml.org/zsh), it probably won't work at all without it.

 ### Locations and files